sadiejay/dbtlabs-take-home/README.md

 ## Acknowledgments
- - Thank you dbt Labs for this opportunity!
+ - Thank you Thank you Thank you Lise and Rob.
+There are no words to express the depths of my gradtitude.